jcwestover/cse251/week06/assignment/prove.md

 Semaphore used to control reading empty queue | 15 Queue size not used in IF statement | 5
-Spaceships produced equals spaceships bought (assert passes) | 20 Sentinel correctly sent from factory to buyer | 10 Barrier correctly used to ensure sentinel not placed prematurely on queue | 10
+Spaceships produced equals spaceships bought (assert passes) | 20 Barrier correctly used to ensure sentinel not placed prematurely on queue | 10

 Assignments are not accepted late.
 Instead, you should submit what you have completed by the due date for partial credit.